 Lily Polowin, Digital Communications Officer at the Federation for the Humanities and Social Sciences

-On Tuesday, June 2, we’re very excited to be presenting, along with the Association for College and University Teachers of English (ACCUTE), the plenary Generation Gaps with renowned Irish novelist and scholar Emma Donoghue.
+On Tuesday, June 2, the Association for College and University Teachers of English (ACCUTE) will present the plenary Generation Gaps with renowned Irish novelist and scholar Emma Donoghue.
 This will be Donoghue’s very first digital lecture (apart from a Facebook Live with author Philip Pullman!) and I had the honour to interview her for the occasion.

 Generation Gaps will be a talk (with short readings) about the challenges – technical, psychological, political and even ethical – raised by writing about both youth and age.
 It is a subject even more timely than usual these days, as our elderly seem to be attacked on numerous fronts: not only are they more physically vulnerable to the ravages of the pandemic, but some have even suggested that they are economically expendable.